 Jim Laird has been an educator since 2003 first in SD81 and since 2006 in the Central Okanagan Public Schools district.
 He has spent the last decade in middle school administration, most recently being named the principal tasked with opening the newest middle school in Kelowna, Canyon Falls Middle School.
 Very much a lead learner, Jim has been involved with ongoing professional learning as a local professional development rep with the COPVPA, is currently working through his Harvard CSML (Certificate in School Management and Leadership) certification, and he recently completed the UBC TEL (Transformative Education Leadership) Program in July and the Harvard CAEL (Certificate In Advanced Educational Leadership) Program.

 After working as a secondary teacher and vice principal in Fort Nelson, B.C., Ryan returned to his hometown of Kelowna, B.C. in 2010.
 Since then, he has been part of the District's administrative team, working at the middle and secondary school levels in both mainstream and alternate programs.
 Ryan is currently living the "middle school dream" as not only a middle school administrator, but as the husband of a middle school teacher and as a middle school parent of two daughters!
-Ryan is a graduate of the University of Victoria, where he obtained his Bachelor of Arts Degree., his teaching certification and his Masters Degree in Educational Leadership.
-It is an honour to be a part of building such an innovative and empowering school at Canyon Falls Middle School.
+Ryan has obtained a Masters Degree from the University of Victoria in Educational Leadership and has completed a number of professional learning programs since, most recently the Transformative Educational Leadership Program (TELP) at UBC in Vancouver.
+It is an honour to be a part of building such an innovative and empowering program at Canyon Falls Middle School.

 For the last seven year, Chris has provided support around digital literacy and technology integration to K-12 teachers in Richmond.
 Prior to this district support role, he taught grades 2-7 over the course of 17 years in Richmond.
 His passion for technology and how to leverage it for his own productivity or to empower student learning has not diminished since he owned his first computer in 1989, a Mac512.
 Chris was part of the Apple Distinguished Educator class of 2015 and completed the Apple Foundations Teacher training in 2016.